akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Godfrey glanced at Beatrice, then back at Harold.
 “I am not here to catch her.”

 “No?”
-Harold’s voice was quiet.
-“Then why are you here?”

-Godfrey was silent for a moment.
-When he spoke, his voice was steady, but Beatrice heard the effort it cost him.

-“I am here because your daughter deserves to know that she is not a command.
-She is not a vow spoken in haste.
-She is not a prize to be won or a manor to be acquired.”
-He paused.
-“She is the first person who has ever looked at me and seen a man, not a shadow.”

-The words hung in the air.
-Beatrice felt her throat tighten.

----

 Harold studied him.
 The firelight caught the lines in his face, the grey in his beard.

 “A farmer’s son, a merchant, and a knight each came seeking the same farm girl.
 The farmer’s son wanted a soft life – warm hearth, full belly, no more war.
 The merchant wanted a name – to sit at the high table, to be called ‘lord.’
 The knight wanted power – land to rule, men to command.”